script-0/The-Journey/readme.md

 <!-- Lets Testing -->
-## Let's Testing
+## Let's Testing 👨‍🔬

-Since this project was designed for people who are starting out in the field, the themes will not be very deep and the only objective is to help learning.
+In this topic, I will show you multiple ways to try to find vulnerabilities related to each topic.
+It's important before you start to test, you understand what each topic is and the importance for the Web Application.
+For tests, you can try multiple vulnerable machines existent on the web.

 <br>

 <!-- Authentication Tests-->
 ### Authentication Tests 🔑